thejmadi/SDA-Intro-Problem/README.md

 Files Included:

-Entities - Houses entity, sensor, and robot classes.
+Entities - Houses environment, sensor, robot, and optimize classes.

-Functions - Houses KF and Errorbar functions.
+Functions - Houses KF, Errorbar, ResetInstances, and MonteCarlo functions.

 Plots - Houses state estimation plots and enviroment visualization.

 Main - Runs simulations and calls other files.
+Outputs cProfile data to text file.

 Currently:

-Creates robots and sensor instances.
+Creates robots, sensor, and optimize instances.

 Calculates estimated and actual state and covariance of robots.

-Sensors can be set to prioritize a certain robot.
+Sensors tasked based on uniform probability choice for each robot in field of view.

 Plots necessary graphs.

+Runs a batch of Monte Carlo simulations.

 Up next:

-Task sensor by minimizing a cost function.
+Add in multiprocessing for Monte Carlo simulations.

+Optimize tasking method using a gradient descent method over batches of Monte Carlo sims.

 Assumptions: